Carlos Santana Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, which ranks 11th in MLB.
+- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in the league.

-- The Phillies have a 3.98 team ERA that ranks 11th across all league pitching staffs.
+- The Phillies have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- In his last appearance on Saturday, the right-hander went seven innings against the St. Louis Cardinals, allowing one earned run while surrendering three hits.
+- In his last appearance on Sunday, the righty tossed seven scoreless innings against the St. Louis Cardinals while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.